be991/hedrafi/README.md

 HedraFi is a decentralized staking and rewards platform built on the **Hedera network**, allowing users to stake HBAR and earn HRT tokens.
 The platform integrates HTS, real-time reward calculation, and a user-friendly interface for managing staked assets and token rewards.

-This project is part of Hedera's **Builders Program**, demonstrating a live TestNet deployment with staking, TVL tracking, and token rewards.
+This project is being prepared for submission to the Hedera Builders Program, showcasing live TestNet deployment, staking, TVL tracking, and token reward mechanics..

 ---